ZhengHongtao2001/FireDM/README.md

 ## Our Contribution
 - [x] We propose a data augmentation framework FireDM, that can train to generate an infinite fire segmentation dataset with minimal reliance on a training dataset.
 - [x] We have utilized the FireDM framework to create the largest and highest-quality fire segmentation dataset in the world to date.
 This dataset encompasses forest fires, vehicle fires, and building fires.
-The download link for this dataset is: [Link](https://drive.google.com/drive/folders/1e46hXXlSvTxf8O2wJJotvPeEnZW8Jj5C?usp=drive_link).
+The download link for this dataset is.

 ## :hammer_and_wrench: Getting Started